 Coffey Park Public Art

-The City of Santa Rosa Public Art Program is excited to announce an additional $60,000 towards the Public Art Project slated for Coffey Neighborhood Park has been donated by two Rotary groups.
-The total available funding for the art project is now $110,000, including very generous donations of $50,000 from Rotary International District 5130 Sonoma County Fire Relief Committee, and $10,000 from Rotary Club of Santa Rosa West, as well as $50,000 from the City of Santa Rosa’s Public Art Fund.
+Earlier this year, the Public Art Program announced an additional $60,000 towards the public art project was donated by two Rotary groups.
+The total funding for the art project is $110,000, including very generous donations of $50,000 from Rotary International District 5130 Sonoma County Fire Relief Committee, and $10,000 from Rotary Club of Santa Rosa West, as well as $50,000 from the City of Santa Rosa’s Public Art Fund.

 Description of Project Opportunity: Coffey Neighborhood Park Public Art

-The City of Santa Rosa is currently working with a design team to redesign/rebuild the park.
-To find out more about the status of the park, click HERE.
+The City of Santa Rosa recently approved the Master Plan for the park.
+To find out more about the design and construction, click HERE.

 Installation will be sited at Coffey Neighborhood Park (1524 Amanda Place, Santa Rosa, CA) in Northwest Santa Rosa.
 The park is located at the heart of the heavily fire-damaged Coffey Park Neighborhood.